htcf/docs/docs/storage/index.md

 ### Copying Files Using Rsync

-Using rsync to transfer to scratch and LTS is recommended.
+rsync is one option for transferring to scratch and LTS.
 Rsync can resume failed copies, be re-run to ensure all of the data has been transferred, and will also transfer incremental changes.
 This will save a substantial amount of time if it is necessary to verify that all files have been successfully copied.

-When using this command, please note that the absense of a trailing slash means the directory, with a trailing slash means the contents of that directory.
+When using this command, note that the absence of a trailing slash means the directory itself, while a trailing slash means the contents of that directory.
 Here are a few examples:

 ~~~~
 ~$ rsync -aHv --progress /directory/to/transfer /destination/directory/location/